estechnical/reflowOvenController/README.md

 Obtaining the source code
 ====================

+Use one of the following methods to get the source code:

 Using GIT:
 If you are familiar with git and want to use git to check out the source code, use the following command in a terminal:
 (This will check out the source code from git into the current directory.
 I will cover no further use of git here.)